 Low phosphorus levels are usually not a problem, although they may sometimes

-cause lethargy, and if the level falls really low, seizures might occur.
+cause lethargy or anaemia, and if the level falls really low, seizures might occur.

-clotting, and the skeleton.
-CKD cats can have elevated calcium
+CKD cats may have elevated calcium levels (hypercalcaemia) or

 calcium levels are relatively common in CKD cats.
 In